meetkabeershah/meetkabeershah.github.io/_posts/2020-9-29-Javascript-Tip-Use-Optional-Chaining.md

 </pre>

-This can be written in short link this:
+This can be written in short like this:

 `console.log(family?.mother?.child);`